Hasuzawa/articles_researches/references/terminology/README.md

 German nouns are always capatilized, it is not a typo.
 Beware of umlauts, diacritics, they are not optional.

 Also, many nouns that are spelt the same in English can be vastly different in other languages, e.g. a capital city is Hauptstadt in German, while capital as the initial investment is Kapital.
 Do not unknowingly generalize what you see here.
+Even for nouns of the same meaning, those used in academics and those used in daily life can be quite different.

+For Japanese, nowadays many textbooks use mostly katakana to spell the noun, even though there is a native and accurate noun to describe it.
+You will likely see much more katakana than kanji in programming books and papers.

-Hopefully it will be useful for reading technical books, papers.
+Hopefully it will be useful for reading or searching technical books, papers.
+If you study computer science in a foreign country, you definitely want to read some books in local language, it boardens both your horizon and knowledge.

 ### Daily life